-- 1. The student must apply in writing for the examination no later than the end of the regular registration period.
-This does not include the late registration period at the College. - A. The application is to be addressed to the Academic Dean of the Division in which the course is offered. - B. The application must present, either by content or reference, sufficient evidence to clearly indicate that the applicant has previously received training or taken work which is closely equivalent to that given at OCtech in the particular course for which an exemption is requested, and upon which an examination could be warranted. - 2.
-The request for an examination must be approved by the Program Coordinator in which the course is taught, and the Academic Dean in which the course is offered. - 3.
+1. The student must apply in writing for the examination no later than the end of the regular registration period.
+This does not include the late registration period at the College.

+- 1. The application is to be addressed to the Academic Division Assistant Vice President in which the course is offered. - 2.
+The application must present, either by content or reference, sufficient evidence to clearly indicate that the applicant has previously received training or taken work which is closely equivalent to that given at OCtech in the particular course for which an exemption is requested, and upon which an examination could be warranted. - 2.
+The request for an examination must be approved by the Program Coordinator in which the course is taught, and the Academic Division Assistant Vice President in which the course is offered. - 3.
 A grade of "C" or better on the examination will entitle the examinee to receive full credit for "hours taken," "hours earned," and grade points, as well as a grade for the course equaling the examination grade. - 4.
-If the examination is passed successfully, the faculty member administering the examination will submit a signed report to Student Records indicating the following: - A. Student's name - B. Course title and number - C. The letter grade for the course - D. Credit hours - 5.
+If the examination is passed successfully, the faculty member administering the examination will submit a signed report to Student Records indicating the following: - 1.
+Student's name - 2.
+Course title and number - 3.
+The letter grade for the course - 4.
+Credit hours - 5.
 An exemption examination may not be requested for a course previously taken at Orangeburg-Calhoun Technical College.